jupyter-book/jupyter-book/jupyter_book/book_template/content/guide/03_build.md

-   By default, pushing a repository cloned from Jupyter Book will tell GitHub to use Jekyll to build the repository using the config files in the project root and the Markdown files in the `_build` directory when you push changes.
+   By default, pushing a repository cloned from Jupyter Book will tell GitHub to use Jekyll to build the repository using the config files in the project root and the HTML files in the `_build` directory when you push changes.

    For more information and help troubleshooting setting up Jupyter-Book with a GitHub repository and GitHub pages, see [the relevant section in the documentation below](#troubleshooting).